SimonDaBoss/FileIntegrityChecker/README.md

 ## 👨‍💻 Author

-Created for CIS 256 - Cybersecurity Course
+Created for CIS 256 - Data Structures at CSM by Eryx, Kirill, Dylan, Simon

-## 📄 License

-This project is created for educational purposes.

----

-**Remember**: A single bit change in a file will completely change its SHA-256 hash! 🔒
+**CAUTION:**: A single bit change in a file will completely change its SHA-256 hash.